 The performance indicators presented in the associated recovery strategy provide a way to define and measure progress toward achieving the population and distribution objectives.
+A Report on the Progress of Recovery Strategy Implementation for the Northern and Southern Resident Killer Whales (Orcinus orca) in Canada for the Period 2009-2014 is posted on the SARA registry (Fisheries and Oceans Canada, 2016).

-Reporting on implementation of the action plan (under s.
-55 of SARA) will be done by assessing progress towards implementing the recovery objectives and strategies) identified in the Recovery Strategy (Fisheries and Oceans Canada, 2011).
+Reporting on implementation of the action plan, under s.
+55 of SARA, will be done by assessing progress towards implementing the recovery objectives and strategies identified in the Recovery Strategy (Fisheries and Oceans Canada, 2011).

-Reporting on the ecological and socio-economic impacts of the action plan (under s.
-55 of SARA) will be done by assessing the results of monitoring the recovery of the species and its long term viability, and by assessing the implementation of the action plan.
+Reporting on the ecological and socio-economic impacts of the action plan, under s.
+55 of SARA, will be done by assessing the results of monitoring the recovery of the species and its long term viability, and by assessing the implementation of the action plan.